joshbegley/nyt-latest/README.md

 `At 1-4, John Harbaugh's Ravens have matched the 2015 team for the worst start in franchise history.`\
 https://nytimes.com/athletic/6692318/2025/10/05/ravens-loss-john-harbaugh-texans/

-**Broncos' big 4th quarter topples Eagles, gives credence to team's lofty internal goals**\
+**Broncos' big fourth quarter topples Eagles, gives credence to team's lofty internal goals**\
-`Bo Nix completed 9-of-10 passes in the fourth quarter and led three straight scoring drives.
+`Bo Nix completed 9 of 10 passes in the fourth quarter and led three straight scoring drives.
 "We spoke it into existence," he said.`\
 https://nytimes.com/athletic/6692408/2025/10/05/broncos-eagles-nix-bonitto-sutton-payton/

 **How to watch Dodgers at Phillies: Game 2 Time, TV, streaming**\